lantao AT iu.edu

 Before joining IU, I was a Research Associate in the Department of Computer Science at the University of Southern California since 2015.
 I also spent two years as a Postdoctoral Fellow in the Field Robotics Center of Robotics Institute at Carnegie Mellon University.
 I obtained my PhD from the Department of Computer Science and Engineering at Texas A&M University.

-2020-05: We received grant from U.S. Army Research Lab for research on vehicle autonomy.
+2020-05: VAIL received grant from U.S. Army Research Lab for research on vehicle autonomy.

-2020-04: We received Amazon AWS Machine Learning Research Award.
+2020-04: I received Amazon AWS Machine Learning Research Award.

 2020-01: I gave a webinar on autonomous water resource monitoring to U.S. Army Corps of Engineers.

 2019-11: Invited talk at this year's IROS workshop on Informed Scientific Sampling in Large-scale Outdoor Environments.